Azrights Terms of Business

 We will supply you access to a Product which you have purchased, subject to receiving payment of the relevant fee or membership fee for the Product.

 We do not warrant that access to the site and the Product will be free from interruptions and we will not be liable for any failure to access the site or the Product.

 We may have to suspend access to our site if there are technical problems or to make improvements.
-If there is any defect with the website, please contact us and tell us as soon as is reasonably possible and give us a reasonable opportunity to repair or fix it.
+If there is any defects with the website, please alert us as soon as is reasonably possible to give us an opportunity to repair or fix it.

 We may suspend access to any Product if:

 We will notify you as soon as possible after suspending the Product.

 Where the reason for the suspension is suspected misuse of the Product or breach of these terms and conditions, without prejudice to our rights, we will take steps to investigate the issue and may restore or permanently suspend access at our discretion.
 If we consider it appropriate to permanently suspend access, we will notify you in writing and this agreement will terminate immediately on service of such notice.

 Termination of access to Product or membership

 Your membership and access to our Product site will be terminated automatically at the end of your membership period if you are a subscription user or have been granted access as part of our brand protection service, or if the Product you have bought entails a renewal or upgrade fee which you fail to pay.
 If you still wish to use the Product or service after your membership has been terminated you will lose your former rate and will need to apply to re-join and may need to pay a joining fee in addition to any renewal, upgrade fee or the fee for monthly subscription.